Proven-Paradox/shaper-system/Handbook.md

 Cost: 5 MP
 Damage: x1
 Effect: If you deal damage with this Ability, the target also decreases on their [Offensive Track](#the-offensive-track).
 Description: Dealing damage while compromising the opponent's offensive capabilities.
-This can be an attack that strikes the opponent's weapon arms, a technique that damages the target's weapon, applying numbing poison with the strike, or similar measures.
+This can be an attack that strikes the opponent's weapon arm, a technique that damages the target's weapon, applying numbing poison with the strike, or similar measures.

 #### Blink
 Auxiliary